 He served as Chair of the federal Council of Graduate Medical Education (1995-1997), President of the Association for Health Services Research (1997-1998), a ProPAC Commissioner from 1991-94 and as Senior Advisor to Donna Shalala, Secretary of Health and Human Services from 1993-95.
 In 1996 he was elected to the Institute of Medicine, National Academy of Sciences.
 He received the Distinguished Service Award, University of Chicago School of Medicine 2003.
 He chaired the Institute of Medicine Committee on Health Literacy in 2002-2004, chaired Wisconsin Governor Doyle's Healthy Wisconsin Taskforce in 2006, and received the 2007 Wisconsin Public Health Association's Distinguished Service to Public Health Award.

-He lives with his wife Margi, has three children and four grandchildren, enjoys tennis and fly-fishing, spending spare time in his wilderness cabin in the Michigan Upper Peninsula and reading political biography and western literature.
+He lives with his wife Margi, has three children and five grandchildren, enjoys wood splitting and fly-fishing, spending spare time in his wilderness cabin in the Michigan Upper Peninsula and reading political biography and western literature.

 David A. Kindig